14 of the best family hiking vacations in the USA

 Illinois: Starved Rock State Park

-Starved Rock State Park is located approximately 90 miles southwest of Downtown Chicago, making it one of the most popular day trip hiking destinations in Illinois.
+Starved Rock State Park is located approximately 90 miles southwest of Downtown Chicago, making it one of the most popular family friendly hiking day trip destinations in Illinois.

 This beautiful park is filled with sandstone canyons, most of which boast beautiful waterfalls.